This article gives you guidelines on how to price your products, and the typical process used in most companies.

 The ultimate pricing strategy is often considered to be value-based pricing.
-Here the goal is to maximise sales based on the value customers get from your proposition.
-The challenge however is understanding what customers value and how much they value it.
+Here the goal is to maximize sales based on the value customers get from your proposition.
+The challenge, however, is understanding what customers value and how much they value it.
 Let’s take a simple example of customer value.
 Your proposition enables a customer to save 10 hours per month.
-They are paid £10 per hour giving an annual saving of £1,200.
+They are paid £10 per hour, giving an annual saving of £1,200.
 Call this the ‘Objective Price’ for your proposition.
-The value that customers perceive is affected not only by the objective price but by several other factors as shown in Fig.4.
+The value that customers perceive is affected not only by the objective price but by several other factors, as shown in Fig.4.

 Implementing the pricing strategy

 Having a good understanding of what customers value in your proposition and establishing a price is only half the battle.
 It can be easily undermined by ineffective implementation.

 By this, we don’t just mean implementation on IT systems but ensuring adequate training and tools to support all touchpoints where pricing is discussed with customers.
 This not only means your direct and indirect sales channels but also getting buy-in from senior executives that might get pulled into pricing negotiations.
 Establishing and holding a pricing strategy requires a consistent understanding and communication of the pricing and proposition delivered by these key staff to customers.

 As a product manager, you need to ensure regular feedback from the market to monitor the effectiveness of your propositions and pricing.
 Pricing strategies need to change during a product’s lifecycle, and key indicators that a review is needed include declining market share, discounts failing to drive growth (or becoming the norm), and competitors introducing new offers, or aggressive new pricing.